 Undertaking of Paid Work during the Award (not applicable for part-time students)

 Students in full-time employment are not eligible for a stipend of any kind from the NRPDTP or the Research Councils.

-The Management Board will permit students to undertake small amounts of academic work as part of their training, subject to the approval of the student’s supervisor.
+Students will be permitted to undertake small amounts of academic work as part of their training, subject to the approval of the student’s supervisor.